sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Content Metadata:

 : Data about content Subjects.
 Every content-element includes a content metadata Subject.
-The Subject can include any information element that can annotate the content transeferred.
+The Subject can include any information element that can annotate the content transferred.
 Examples include time stamps or data provenance Subjects.

 Control Plane:

 : Typically used as a term in the context of routing, e.g. {{RFC6192}}.
 In the context of SACM, the control plane is an architectural component providing common control functions to all SACM components, including authentication, authorization, (capability) discovery or negotiation, registration and subscription.
 The control plane orchestrates the flow on the data plane according to imperative guidance (i.e. configuration) received via the management plane.
 SACM components with interfaces to the control plane have knowledge of the capabilities of other SACM components within a SACM domain.

 Controller:

-: A controller is a SACM role that is assigned to a SACM component containing control plane functions that manage and facilitate information sharing or execute on security functions.
-There are three types of SACM controllers: Broker, Proxy, and Repository.
+: A controller is a SACM Role that is assigned to a SACM component containing control plane functions managing and facilitating information sharing or execute on security functions.

+: There are three types of SACM controllers: Broker, Proxy, and Repository.
 Depending on its type, a controller can also contain functions that have interfaces on the data plane.

 Data Confidentiality: